boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

       export default DashboardListing;

      ```
-12. Inside the `DashboardListing.js` file, add the following code to render the dashboard.
+12. Inside the `DashboardListing.js` file, add the code below to render the dashboard.
     ```js
       renderDashboard(embedConfig) {
           this.dashboard = BoldBI.create({